 In line with the conclusions of the Commission's Communication on "Energy Technologies and Innovation", this work programme calls for a number of joint actions between the EU and Member States aiming at delivering the necessary scale and scope, and achieving greater impact from scarce public and private resources.

 Industrial participation in the programme is crucial for developing new generations of lowcarbon technologies and rolling them out to the market.
-Given the central role of SMEs as a source of innovation, growth and jobs in Europe, this work programme features a number of topics particularly tailored to the needs of SMEs, including one topic for the SME instrument.
+Given the central role of SMEs as a source of innovation, growth and jobs in Europe, this work programme features a number of topics particularly tailored to the needs of SMEs.